-During different times of the year, due to the seasonality of our business, we have borrowed under our revolving credit facility.
-To the extent we borrow under our secured revolving credit facility, which bears interests at floating rates based on either the prime rate or LIBOR, we are exposed to market risk related to changes in interest rates.
-At May 2, 2009, we had no borrowings outstanding under our secured revolving credit facility.
-At May 2, 2009, we had \$1.8 million of letters of credit outstanding under our secured revolving credit facility.
+During different times of the year, due to the seasonality of our business, we may borrow under our revolving credit facility.
+To the extent we borrow under our secured revolving credit facility, which bears interest at the Daily One Month Libor rate plus 1%, we are exposed to market risk related to changes in interest rates.
+At August 1, 2009, we had no borrowings outstanding under our secured revolving credit facility.
+At August 1, 2009, we had \$2.6 million of letters of credit outstanding under our secured revolving credit facility.
 We are not a party to any derivative financial instruments.